22003399/19AI307_JAVA/Module-06/DAY-5/README.md

  ```
 /*
 Program to implement a Multiple Inheritance
-Developed by:Onteddu Sirisha
+Developed by: MOHAMED MUFFASHAL K A
-RegisterNumber: 212222230103
+RegisterNumber: 2122222220024
 */
 ```